erneani/rpg-memory-hall/README.md

 - Create this as a side project to try some new things.
 - That's a book with many diferent styles per page.
 - Each page will tell a story and the attributes of a character.
+- Each page will have a unique style related to the RPG campaign and game.
 - Should not forget to add cool animations for the pages.
 And cool designs too.

 ## Tech